AdityaLab/MM-TSFlib/README.md

 bash ./scripts/week_health.sh.sh 0 1 0
 ```
 - You can set a list of model names, prediction lengths, and random seeds in the script for batch experiments.
 We recommend specifying `--save_name` to better organize and save the results.
 - `--llm_model` can set as LLAMA2, LLAMA3, GPT2, BERT, GPT2M, GPT2L, GPT2XL, Doc2Vec, ClosedLLM.
-When using ClosedLLM, you need to do Step 2.
+When using ClosedLLM, you need to do Step 3 at first.
 - `--pool_type` can set as avg min max attention for different pooling ways of token.
 When `--pool_type` is set to attention, we use the output of the time series model to calculate attention scores for each token in the LLM output and perform weighted aggregation.